Search by Algolia

 Facets can change depending on the context of the search query.

-Facets have the ability to impact your overall site conversion rate and can make a big impression on customer perception and end user experience.
+Facets have the ability to impact your overall site conversion rate and can make a big impression on customer perception and end user search UX.

 In this article, we’ll walk you through when to use a filter or a facet for site search, the types of facets you can create, and some faceted navigation best practices.